Ewhurst Brickworks

 Last Known Condition: Derelict, unroofed and largely demolished.

 Clay extraction for brickmaking began at Ewhurst Works c.1945 under A. Hone & Sons, though many of the buildings on site (including the kilns) are later than this, having been erected in the 1960s.
 The small works comprised sand and additive hoppers, factory buildings, four drying tunnels, a Nissen hut canteen and seven intermittent downdraught kilns connected by underground flues to a central smokestack.
-A 2' gauge tramway brought clay from a small pit to the south.
+A 2' gauge tramway worked by diesel and battery-electric locomotives brought clay from a small pit to the south.

 The works closed c.1977 and by the early 1990s had become a haven for wildlife, home to bats, foxes, deer and owls.
-It was here that I first experienced derelict spaces, c.
-1995 and I found plenty here to hold my interest: trees sprouting up through cracks in the roofs, coats still hanging up in the canteen, the last load of bricks still in the kilns and unidentifiable machinery slowly rusting into the ground.
-In 2004, however, the main factory roof collapsed and diggers were brought in to clear the wreckage, also demolishing the canteen and sand hoppers, thus opening for the first time large areas of the site to become a canvas for graffitists who covered them in bright murals and tags.
+In 2004 the main factory roof collapsed and diggers were brought in to clear the wreckage, also demolishing the canteen and sand hoppers.
+What remained became a canvas for graffitists who covered every available surface in bright murals and tags.
 Since then, although several plans have been raised for dealing with the redundant site, none have come to fruition.
 Once again nature is colonising the bare concrete and for the most part Ewhurst Brickworks is being left to its own devices.

 Bibliography